 - October – No 6 – 70

-Designed by Major T.D McBeth (DOS 83-86) at the direction of the sitting DOS Lieutenant Colonel G.J.H Atkinson (DOS 68-72), the cover design was a clever combination of different aspects of the RNZAOC.
-Set in a stylised map marking symbol for Class IX stores.
-Divided into quarters surrounding an Ordnance Badge in the centre,
+Designed by Major T.D McBeth (DOS 83-86) at the direction of the sitting DOS Lieutenant Colonel G.J.H Atkinson (DOS 68-72), the cover design was a clever combination of various aspects of the RNZAOC.

 - the right quarter illustrates a contemporary warehouse,